heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 virtualization and containerization.
 You will how to use Docker and Docker Compose to run applications in containers without the need to install the software directly on your computer.

-As Docker and Docker Compose offer many features, this chapter is split into three parts, corresponding to the three main part of the course:

-- Part 1 - Basics of Docker and Docker Compose
-- Part 2 - Networking with Docker and Docker Compose
-- Part 3 - Publishing and using images with Docker and Docker Compose

-The content of this chapter will be useful for the rest of the course.

 ## Prepare and setup your environment